 Gonzales recalls an incident in which a design architect changed the column layout on a project, and an hour later, the structural engineer called because he noticed it right away.
-“If we weren’t working with Collaboration for Revit, it would have taken several weeks to work that out,” he says.
+“If we weren’t working with BIM 360 Design, it would have taken several weeks to work that out,” he says.
 But because the structural engineer was working on the same file as the architect and could see live updates, there wasn’t a time lag in communicating the change.
-“Synchronizing the files is no problem with Collaboration,” Gonzales says.
+“Synchronizing the files is no problem,” Gonzales says.
 “It actively syncs and is almost seamless.”

 Cloud-based collaboration even changed the culture of the firm, improving the work-life balance for architects and employees.
 “It allows you to work from anywhere you have a high-speed Internet connection, whether that be the job trailer or your home,” Cap says.
 This flexibility prompted the firm to replace desktop computers with laptops for all their employees so they can work from anywhere.
 It also eliminates the need for colocation.

 “Being able to work from home helps with the morale of our firm,” Cap says.
 “Having the flexibility to work from home after dinner, for example, is great.
 A lot of people like to do work after the kids are in bed, and with the technology we have, they don’t have to come into the office to be able to do that.”
-And because many of the firm’s projects are out-of-state, cloud-based collaboration also cuts down on travel costs.
+In addition, many of the firm’s projects are out-of-state, so cloud-based collaboration also cuts down on travel costs.

-It has even had a positive impact on the construction-administration phase because it is easier to issue revisions to the drawings as changes come up during construction.
-“If you have high-speed Internet on the job site, and you go out there with a notebook, you can access the model from there and issue [new] sketches,” Gonzales says.
+It has even had a positive impact in the continuity between design and construction-administration phases because it’s easier to issue revisions to the drawings as changes come up during construction.
+“If you have high-speed Internet on the job site, and you go out there with a notebook, you can access the model from there and issue new sketches,” Gonzales says.

 Cloud-based technology helped Newman with business development during and after a recession—giving the firm access to bigger and more varied projects across the country—and also helped retain employees and made it easier to work with consultants.
-As a result, Cap said Newman acquired a Collaboration for Revit license for almost every employee: “We can’t imagine how we lived without it now.”
+As a result, Cap said Newman acquired a BIM 360 Design license for almost every employee: “We can’t imagine how we lived without it now.”